-Michael T. Malarick is an experienced Delaware County juvenile law lawyer located in Boothwyn, Pennsylvania.
-The law office of Michael T. Malarick handles juvenile law cases in and around Delaware County, Philadelphia, Boothwyn, Upper Darby, Springfield, Garnet Valley, Ridley, Aston and more.
-Call for a free initial consultation from our juvenile law attorney today.
+Michael T. Malarick is an experienced juvenile law lawyer located in Delaware County Pennsylvania.
+The law office of Michael T. Malarick handles juvenile law cases in and around Delaware County, Philadelphia, Chester County, Boothwyn, Upper Darby, Springfield, Garnet Valley, Ridley, Aston and more.
+Call for a free initial consultation from our Delaware County juvenile law attorney today.

 A juvenile delinquent procedure begins with either a Written Allegation by a police officer or private citizen, an arrest, or a certification that the child failed to comply with a sentence from a summary offense.
 The Written Allegation contains the identity of the child, the offense, and a summary of the alleged violations.
 The Written Allegation is submitted to the DA who will approve or disapprove it without unreasonable delay.
 If a private citizen’s Written Allegation is disapproved, the DA states their reason thereon and returns the document to the citizen.
 The Written Allegation will also state that it is in the best interest of the child and the public that proceedings be brought and that the child is in need of treatment, supervision, or rehabilitation.